 Die Hard 2

 This one may be unpopular.
 A year after his heroics in L.A, detective John McClane (Bruce Willis) is mixed up in another terrorist plot, this time at Washington Dulles International Airport, where he is waiting for his wife (Bonnie Bedelia).
 That same night, South American politico and drug profiteer Ramon Esperanza (Franco Nero) is arriving in U.S. custody.
 McClane takes action when a treasonous ex-colonel (William Sadler) seizes control of the airport, threatening to crash every inbound flight unless Esperanza is freed.

 Best of the Best 2

-The first film was a feel good sports film focusing on male bonding and good sportsmanship.
-Well that goes out the window in part 2.
+What happens when the first film in the franchise is a feel good martial arts sports drama?
+You change gears and make part 2 an underground arena of death film.
 After their defeat of the Korean national karate team in competition, Alex (Eric Roberts), Tommy (Phillip Rhee) and Travis (Christopher Penn) have established a martial arts studio in Las Vegas.
 For extra money, Travis fights in an underworld arena -- which leads to his death at the hands of vicious German Brakus (Ralf Moeller).
 Seeking revenge, Alex and Tommy attack Brakus, scarring his face, and then flee to the desert.
 Furious, Brakus orders his men to find and kill them.